Ishak4875/jetpack-compose-anime/README.md

 # Anime Info

 This application is an application that can provide information about anime.
-This application uses the API from [Kitsu](https://kitsu.docs.apiary.io/#) and was built using Jetpack Compose.
+This application uses the API from Kitsu.
+This application was built using Jetpack Compose, MVVM architecture, dependency injection and reactive programming.
 Below are some views in this application.
 1. Placeholder screen <br>
 ![Placeholder screen](https://drive.google.com/uc?id=1VMLg7PRpZKup0J7B0BNPcDhVL8G6_DrC)